-By utilizing proven effective SEO methods in your company blog, you will have a much better chance of having your site indexed by Google and other search engines.
+By using effective search engine optimization (SEO) methods in your company blog, you will have a much better chance of having your site indexed by Google and other search engines.
 Methods such as proper keyword optimization, link building, and hosting search-relevant content all contribute toward high Google rankings.
 A higher search engine ranking, in turn, results in a higher likelihood of attracting organic traffic.

-Having a company blog will effectively boost your social media presence and vice versa.
-Most business owners tend to treat their social media page and their primary website as individual entities.
-Often, there is little connection between both, and few opportunities for interaction between both platforms.
+Having a company blog could effectively boost your social media presence and vice versa.
+Most business owners tend to treat their social media pages and their primary website as individual entities.
+Often, there is little connection between them and few opportunities for interaction between both platforms.

-But adopting a more coordinated approach that treats social media and web pages as part of the same overall marketing campaign will provide numerous benefits.
+But adopting a more coordinated approach that treats social media and web pages as part of the same overall marketing campaign could provide numerous benefits.
 Company blogs provide you with a convenient opportunity to relate your domain to your social media.
-You can share any worthwhile content that you have on your website to your social media audience, greatly expanding the reach of that content.
+You could share any worthwhile content that you have on your website to your social media audience, greatly expanding the reach of that content.

 Make sure to check out our awesome article on Content For Social Media vs. SEO: Which is Better For Marketing? to learn more about taking a more multifaceted approach to content marketing by combining SEO content with social media content to achieve higher conversions.